-- Alternate Continuity: One of the most bizarre examples in comic history; while The Katzenjammer Kids and The Captain and the Kids featured the same main cast of characters, they were technically considered separate series from each other and were actually competing with each other under separate artists.
+- Alternate Continuity: One of the most bizarre examples in comic history; while The Katzenjammer Kids and The Captain and the Kids featured the same main cast of characters, they were technically considered separate series from each other and were actually competing with each other (under separate artists and syndication deals) for 60+ years.
 Both series would eventually introduce new characters distinct to their own series.

 - Animated Adaptation: There were at least three made:

 - There were at least 39 silent cartoons produced starring the Katzenjammer characters.
 Five of them were renamed The Shenanigan Kids to briefly coincide with the comics' own brief change to that name.